curtisbucher/chess-tournament/README.md

 # chess-tournament
 A competitive computer chess engine tournament run weekly in this repository.
 Contestants are added by cloning the repository and opening a pull request with your new chess engine.
-All software and engines are written in python.

 [Still In Progress, Tournaments Not Ready yet]

+## Current Leaderboard

+1. --

+2. --

+3. --

 ## Here's how it works